nutanix/terraform-provider-nutanixkps/docs/guides/ahv-onboarding.md

 ### Nutanix Virtual Machine

 The image resource can be used to create a virtual machine which will later be onboarded as a KPS Service Domain.
+This resouce will allow you to configure attributes of the VM such as number of sockets, vCPUs per socket, and memory size.

 ```hcl
 data "nutanix_subnet" "sherlock_net" {